Books with a Child Protagonist (Bildungsroman Novels)

 Book Summary

-In this prequel to the popular Cork O’Conner mystery series, we see Cork as a child in 1963.
+In this prequel to the popular Cork O’Conner mystery series, we see Cork as a 12-year-old child in 1963.
 His dad is the Aurora, Minnesota sheriff, who must investigate after Cork finds a body hanging in a tree.

 As his dad runs the official investigation, Cork looks for answers of his own.
 Together, they must decide if they trust their head or their hearts.
-This father/son book shows how events from our youth continue to shape us long after they pass.

 Also Featured on These Book Lists: